 We also examined whether particular candy bars were more responsible for intransitivities.
 We regressed the number of times each candy bar was involved in an intransitive choice onto indicator variables representing the identity of each chocolate bar as well as on a factor representing group.
 None of these variables survived a post-hoc (Bonferroni) test of significance.

-To ensure that the group differences in intransitives we observed are the result of greater random error in preference construction because of reduced access to stored associations with the candy bars (as opposed to more general computational impairments), we examined performance in the control task.
+To ensure that the group differences in intransitives we observed are the result of greater random error in preference construction because of reduced access to stored associations with the candy bars (as opposed to more general computational impairments), we examined performance in the control task more closely.
 In the control task, respondents identified which of two numbers was larger.
-All groups did well, exhibiting a small percentage of intransitive judgments, though the ETL group did significantly worse than the control group () and ETL patients exhibited a much higher variance in this task.
-The absence of a difference in judgment intransitivity between the MTL and the control groups in this task and the presence of a differences in choice intransitivity supports the involvement of hippocampal function in preferential choice, and not in a more general attentional or computational effect.
+All groups did well, exhibiting a small percentage of intransitive judgments, though the ETL group did significantly worse than the control group (analysis of simple effects in linear mixed model, b = 0.12, t(168) = 2.05, p = 0.042) and ETL patients exhibited a much higher variance in this task.
+The absence of a difference in judgment intransitivity between the MTL and the control groups in this task (analysis of simple effects in linear mixed model, b = 0.04, t(168) = 1.18, p = 0.238) and the presence of a differences in choice intransitivity supports the involvement of hippocampal function in preferential choice, and not in a more general attentional or computational effect.

 Discussion